iosifache/ossfortress/wiki/docs/linting/Bandit.md

 1. Scan all files in the `portrait` folder, generating a SARIF file, `/root/analysis/bandit.sarif`, as output.
 2. Using `bandit-config-generator`, generate the default configuration for Bandit in `/root/analysis/bandit.conf`.
 3. Remove `portrait/c_modules` from the folders to be scanned.
 Test the created configuration by running Bandit again.
 4. Validate each warning produced by Bandit by manually inspecting the code.
+Use the Coder instance in the Docker infrastructure to review the results.

 ### Creating a baseline